-Over three intense days beginning 27 February 2013, WaterSHED and WaterAid-Australia are hosting a hands-on training for organizations planning to implement sanitation marketing.
+Over three intense days beginning 27 February 2013, WaterSHED and WaterAid-Australia are hosting an intensive training for organizations planning to implement sanitation marketing.
 Over 40 participants from 14 different countries are participating, intent to learn the practical how-to of sanitation marketing at scale.

 Sanitation Marketing is a demand-responsive approach to increasing access to sustainable household sanitation at scale.
 Although interest in and experience with the approach is growing, it is still relatively new.
 In response to practitioner demand for resources and support, WaterAid Australia and the Australian-based WASH Reference Group* have launched the Sanitation Marketing Community of Practice (CoP).
 The purpose of the CoP is to bring practitioners together to improve the design, implementation and evaluation of sanitation marketing activities.